Carl Haag: Biography

 Haag was born in Erlangen, in the Kingdom of Bavaria, and was trained in the Academy of Fine Arts Nuremberg and at Munich.
-He initially practised as an illustrator and as a painter in oils of portraits and architectural subjects; but in 1847 he settled in England, where he studied English watercolour techniques.
-After this he devoted himself to watercolours.
+He initially practised as an illustrator and as a painter in oils of portraits and architectural subjects; but in 1847 he traveled to England, where he studied watercolour techniques at the Royal Academy Schools.
+After this, he devoted himself to watercolours.

 In 1850, he was elected an associate of the Royal Society of Painters in Water Colours before becoming a full member in 1853.
-He also enjoyed the patronage of Queen Victoria.
+Haag specialised in mountain views, and in 1852 encountered Karl, Prince of Leiningen, and Ernest II, Duke of Saxe-Coburg-Gotha, on a sketching trip in Tyrol.
+The pair commissioned a Christmas gift for Queen Victoria, who later invited Haag to visit Balmoral in 1854 to chronicle their time on the estate.
+A large body of his work remains in the Royal Collection.

 Between 1858 and 1860, he travelled to the Middle East, at first staying for more than a year in Cairo where he shared a studio with fellow artist Frederick Goodall.
-Later he journeyed to Jerusalem, Lebanon and Syria before returning to Cairo.
+Later he journeyed to Palestine, Lebanon and Syria before returning to Cairo.
 During this period, he made many sketches which he worked up into paintings after returning to London.
 He returned to Egypt in 1873–74 to gather inspiration for further Oriental paintings.

-In 1871 Haag bought the newly-built 7 Lyndhurst Road, Hampstead which he renamed Ida Villa in honour of his wife.
+In 1871, Haag bought the newly-built 7 Lyndhurst Road, Hampstead which he renamed Ida Villa in honour of his wife.
 He added a rooftop studio under a new double-pitched roof reached by a new octagonal staircase tower attached to the rear corner of the house.
-In this enormous studio he created a fabulous Eastern themed interior with fittings, furniture, tapestries and rugs collected during his journeys.
+In this studio, he created an Eastern-themed interior with fittings, furniture, tapestries and rugs collected during his journeys.

 He was a prolific and important painter of Holy Land scenes.
 He gained a considerable reputation for his firmly drawn and meticulously elaborated paintings of Eastern subjects.
 Some of his depictions of the Middle East are in the Israel Museum's collection.
 In 1903, he retired and towards the end of his life, Haag left England and returned to the newly united German Empire, where he died in Oberwesel.